North Dakota: People Living on the Land. Uniquely designed and developed online learning.

 To complement and extend the North Dakota Studies experience, North Dakota: People Living on the Land has been uniquely designed and developed to be both a chronological and thematic approach to studying North Dakota Studies.
 Read, analyze, and become your own historian.

-North Dakota History: Readings about the Northern Plains State is a print textbook available for high school students and lifelong learners.
-It is a discussion of the state's geography, history, and agriculture and is an ideal resource to help schools meet the high school course requirement for North Dakota studies.
-Online primary document sets are also available to supplement the textbook.
-Online curriculum guides for the study of the history and culture of North Dakota's four tribal nations are also available.
+North Dakota History is designed to promote and encourage a better understanding of the state’s history and is available for high school students and lifelong learners.
+It is a discussion of the state's geography, history, and agriculture and is an ideal resource to help schools meet the high school course requirement for North Dakota Studies.

 In addition to the many resources available from the North Dakota Studies program at the State Historical Society of North Dakota, other government agencies and organizations also have excellent resources to assist those interested in learning more about North Dakota.